abaluZ/arch-linux-config/README.md

 1. Configuration for our zsh
 To configure zsh, we must enter the .zshrc folder, this file is in the main directory, that is, simply use the command ls -la and you will be able to see it`

+2. Configuration for kitty
+To configurate kitty, we mus enter the carpet .config